cloudtracer/vigilante/README.md

-**SnortJS is a server security framework for NodeJS that works with existing Snort rules**
+**Protege is an open source intrusion detection system (IDS) written in NodeJS.
+Protege aims to be compatible with existing Snort and mod_security rules**

+## Installation

-SnortJS requires libpcap to be installed.
+Protege requires libpcap to be installed.

     $ sudo apt-get install libpcap-dev

-To install SnortJS, use [npm](http://github.com/isaacs/npm):
+To install Protege, use [npm](http://github.com/isaacs/npm):

-    $ npm install snortjs -g
+    $ npm install -g protege

 Opening the capture interface on most operating systems requires root access, make sure to sudo when running anything that uses SJS

+## Configuration

+TODO

+## Usage

+TODO

 ## Examples

-You can view examples in the [example folder.](https://github.com/Contra/snortjs/tree/master/examples)
+You can view examples in the [example folder.](https://github.com/Contra/protege/tree/master/examples)

 ## Contributors